Malphite Build Guide by PsiGuard

 Enchantment: Distortion is my preferred enchantment whenever I take Teleport and Flash.
 It significantly reduces the cooldown of both of these spells, dropping their down-time by 25% (75 seconds).
 That means your Teleport will be up more often to gank or join team fights and your Flash will be up more often for initiation or escapes.
 Some people like to run Enchantment: Homeguard so you can Teleport from base with increased movement speed, but I find that 25% CDR on both summoner spells outweighs that situational use.
 Not to mention that a lot of the time you'll be using Teleport to join team fights while you're laning or split-pushing, not when you're sitting at base.

-Enchantment: Homeguard is a good enchantment on every champion, though it's only great in specific situations.
+Enchantment: Homeguard is a good enchantment on every champion and generally offers more benefit than the alternatives.
 If your team has lost a lot of towers and you're fighting close to your base, it can help you heal and get back to the action more quickly before you lose a tower or a team fight.
-I find it's generally more of an impulse buy than anything I'd plan for.
+I find it's generally more of an impulse buy than part of an itemization sequence.
 If there isn't much action around your base, I wouldn't bother with this enchantment until your inventory is full.

 As a solo top, your job is to get as much gold and experience as possible, zone/kill your opponent and make sure you don't waste too much of your jungler's time.
 If you manage not to fall behind your lane opponent (in gold and experience), you hold your tower for a reasonable amount of time and you don't force your jungler to babysit you the entire laning phase, you've probably done a decent job.
 Winning a lane requires more than just careful play though, you have to harass appropriately, fight for a CS advantage and control your opponents decisions as much as possible.
 Malphite works great as a counterpick to a lot of AD laners, so abusing that advantage is often key to putting your team in a good spot for mid game.